Baked Trofie with Walnuts, Speck, and Provola. Easy recipe for special occasions

 Steps for Baked Trofie with Walnuts, Speck, and Provola

-To begin with, for convenience, I buy the béchamel already made, but if you prefer to make it yourself and have the time, you can use my foolproof recipe, by clicking here on “Foolproof Béchamel … all the secrets!!“.
+For convenience, I usually buy the béchamel sauce, but if you prefer to make it yourself and have the time, you can use my foolproof recipe by clicking here on “Foolproof Béchamel Sauce… all the secrets!!“.

-Finely chop the shelled walnuts with the chopper or mixer.
-Cut the speck into very small cubes and the smoked provola into small cubes.
+Finely chop the shelled walnuts with the food processor or mixer.
+Dice the speck into very small pieces and the smoked provola into small cubes.

-Heat the béchamel (I bought it) with pepper, 1 tsp of salt, and optional nutmeg.
+Heat the (store-bought) béchamel sauce with pepper, 1 tsp of salt, and nutmeg (optional).

-Pour water into a large pot, bring to a boil, add about 2 tbsp of coarse salt and a drizzle of oil (to keep the trofie separate) and throw the pasta into the boiling water, drain them as soon as the trofie rise to the surface (as you do for gnocchi), reserving a ladle of cooking water, they should be very al dente because they will finish cooking in the oven.
+Pour water into a large pot, bring to a boil, add about 0.7 oz of coarse salt and a splash of oil (to keep the trofie separate) and drop the pasta into the boiling water, as soon as the trofie rise to the surface, drain them (as you do with gnocchi), reserving a ladle of cooking water, they should be very al dente because they will finish cooking in the oven.

-Take a saucepan or pan, add the extra oil and brown the speck over medium heat with pepper and a pinch of salt, then after 2 minutes add part of the chopped walnuts (120 g), reserving the rest for later, and let everything flavor well.
+Take a saucepan or a pan, pour in the extra olive oil and sauté the speck over medium heat with pepper and a pinch of salt, then after 2 minutes add some of the chopped walnuts (4.2 oz), reserving the rest for later, and let everything flavor well.

-In a bowl, heat the béchamel with 2 tbsp of butter, pepper, 1 tsp of salt, and nutmeg.
+In a bowl, heat the béchamel with 2 tablespoons of butter, pepper, 0.18 tsp of salt, and nutmeg.

-Add the drained trofie and diced smoked provola to the speck and walnut pan, then also add 3/4 of the béchamel (750 ml) and mix everything well on the stove, adding a small ladle of pasta cooking water.
+Add to the saucepan with speck and walnuts the drained trofie and diced smoked provola, then also add 3/4 of the béchamel sauce (3 cups) and mix everything well over heat, adding a small ladle of pasta cooking water.

-Take a baking dish, spread béchamel evenly over the bottom, pour the pasta mixture over it (seasoned in the pan with speck, walnuts, provola, pepper, and part of the béchamel) and cover everything with an even layer of béchamel (250 ml), the remaining 100g of chopped walnuts, and finally dots of butter (30g).
+Take a baking dish, spread béchamel sauce well on the bottom, pour over the pasta mixture (seasoned in the pan with speck, walnuts, provola, pepper, and part of the béchamel) and cover everything with a uniform layer of béchamel (1 cup) the remaining 3.5 oz of chopped walnuts, and finally small knobs of butter (2 tbsp).

-Bake the dish in a preheated oven at 390°F for about 25 minutes, depending on your oven (it should form a golden crust).
+Place the baking dish in a pre-heated oven at 392°F for about 25 minutes, depending on your oven (you should end up with a golden crust).

-Remove from the oven and let the trofie rest for 3-4 minutes before serving.
+Remove from oven and let the trofie rest for 3-4 minutes before serving.

-If you want to make a double portion for 10 people, double all the ingredients except for the speck (add 500 g) and the trofie (1,500 g is enough).
+If you want to make a double batch for 10 people, double all the ingredients, except the speck (use 17.6 oz) and trofie (3.3 lbs is sufficient).

-To quickly chop the walnuts, I recommend my handy mini food processor, the Braun MultiQuick 7 Hand Blender, which you can buy at a special price by clicking HERE
+To quickly chop the walnuts, I recommend my handy mini food processor, mini format from Braun MultiQuick 7 Minipimer.

 Read my review for GialloZafferano on the Minipimer “Braun MQ9045 MultiQuick 9“.

-I also recommend this Rectangular baking dish, also ideal for lasagna, in ceramic, scratch and cut resistant, this exceptional baking dish can be purchased on Amazon. #adv
+I also recommend this rectangular baking dish, also ideal for lasagna, in ceramic, scratch and cut resistant, this exceptional baking dish can be purchased on Amazon.

-I also recommend this Rectangular baking dish, also ideal for lasagna, in ceramic, scratch and cut resistant, this exceptional baking dish can be purchased on Amazon. #adv
+I also recommend this rectangular baking dish, also ideal for lasagna, in ceramic, scratch and cut resistant, this exceptional baking dish can be purchased on Amazon.

 FAQ (Questions and Answers)

-The shell of the walnuts should have a uniform color.
-If the shells have spots or are too dark, it means the nuts may be oxidized or rancid.
+The walnut shells should have a uniform color.
+If the shells have spots or are too dark, it means the nuts might be oxidized or rancid.